jenniferlu717/KrakenTools/README.md

 # Kraken Tools
 For news and updates, refer to the github page: https://github.com/jenniferlu717/KrakenTools/

-Kraken-Tools is a suite of scripts to be used for post-analysis of Kraken/KrakenUniq/Kraken2/Bracken results.
-Please cite the relevant paper if using Kraken-Tools with any of the listed programs.
+KrakenTools is a suite of scripts to be used for post-analysis of Kraken/KrakenUniq/Kraken2/Bracken results.
+Please cite the relevant paper if using KrakenTools with any of the listed programs.

 # Running Scripts:
 No installation required.